ouassimboutalliss/ML_DL_AI_Portfolio/Machine Learning/Wine_Quality_Classification/README.md

 ## 3) Exploring Data Analysis (before cleaning)
 I looked at the distribution of the data and i noticed that the dataset has problematic outliers.

-After that i check on dublicated rows
+After that i check on dublicated rows.

 Below are a few highlights from the dataset.
 .....